xceedsoftware/DocX/README.md

 * Digital signatures can be added to documents in the .NET Framework environment
 * Add footnotes and endnotes
 * ListOptions for List level configurations
+* Modify Chart's Series Marker and DataPoint styles
+* Insert a document at a specific point in another document
+* Wrap text around Charts
+* Format Charts Axis' title

 ## What else do I need?